alturiak/nio-smith/docs/STRUCTURE.md

 Custom error types for the bot.
 Currently there's only one special type that's defined for when a error is found while the config file is being processed.

-#### `core/message_responses.py`

-Where responses to messages that are posted in a room (but not necessarily directed at the bot) used to be specified. `callbacks.py` will listen for messages in rooms the bot is in, and upon receiving one will create a new `Message` object (which contains the message text, amongst other things) and calls `process()` on it, which can send a message to the room as it sees fit.

-Currently runs hooks for "m.room.message" registered by plugins, used e.g. by the `translate`-plugin to provide a translation for received room-messages.

 #### `core/pluginloader.py`

 Handles dynamic (at startup) loading of any plugins in the `plugins`-directory.